 “With water being a vital product ingredient and production resource, the beverage sector has emerged as a global water stewardship leader,” Michael Washburn, Senior Consultant and Food & Beverage Segment Leader, says.
 “Through consortiums like the Beverage Industry Environmental Roundtable (BIER), industry leaders are working together to advance water stewardship and work toward security.”

 “In addition, many member companies are working to create partnerships with other organizations and local governing bodies to help tackle systemic issues impacting water security,” he added.
 “And more companies are starting to realize it takes a collective effort to protect this precious resource.”

 The bottom line?
 Striving for water security will be key for helping ensure your company is in business today, tomorrow, and beyond — and it will take collaboration within your industry and the communities you operate in.

 Finding the End Zone

 Simply put, there can be no water security without water stewardship.
 Water stewardship is the foundation of water security.
 With the practical and business realities before us, it’s time to shift our focus to create more holistic, game-winning strategies.

-Learn how Antea Group and our global partners work with companies across an array of industries to further their water stewardship and security efforts.
+Learn how Antea Group works with global companies across an array of industries to further their water stewardship and security efforts.

 Food and Beverage